sorki/haskell-zre/README.rst

 Implementation of gossip protocol is included in form of key value TTL server.
 This allows connecting peers from different networks (or subnets) not reachable via multicast beacon.
-This service requires TCP port 31337 and can be started with `zgossip_server` binary.
+This service requires TCP port 31337 and can be started with `zgossip-server` binary.

 Run server::